Stadler FLIRT: Specifications

 While the standard FLIRT operates as an EMU drawing power from overhead lines, the design allows for the addition of a modular PowerPack that provides off-wire capability.
 These cars can house diesel engines driving electric generators (creating a diesel multiple unit, DMU), hydrogen fuel cells (zero-emission multiple unit, ZEMU), battery packs (battery electric multiple unit, BEMU), or combinations of these systems.
 Regardless of configuration, all FLIRT variants use electric traction motors on the powered axles, with the PowerPack serving only as a source of electrical power.
 This modular design enables operation on non-electrified routes or in mixed electrified and non-electrified networks.

-The train's traction system is highly redundant with up to four independent drive chains.
+The train's traction system is highly redundant with up to four independent drivetrains.
 Compartments between the driving cab and the passenger saloon contain the primary and auxiliary IGBT-based traction converters supplied by ABB, which control the induction traction motors located in the bogies directly beneath.
 This configuration is used in all FLIRT variants, whether or not a PowerPack is installed.
 On shorter configurations of two carriages, only one bogie may be powered.
 On longer configurations of five or six carriages, a third powered bogie may be added at the centre of the train.
 Each powered bogie typically provides a continuous output of 660 to 1000 kW and a short-term maximum of 1200 to 1750 kW.
 Depending on configuration, length, and weight, FLIRT units achieve maximum speeds between 127 and 200 km/h, with acceleration rates ranging from 0.6 to 1.3 m/s2.

 FLIRT trainsets hold world records for the longest journeys completed using alternative propulsion.
 A battery-powered FLIRT set the record for the longest distance travelled in pure battery mode, covering 244 km in Germany.
 On 22 March 2024, a hydrogen-powered FLIRT set a record by travelling 2803 km without refuelling or recharging at the Transportation Technology Center in the United States.